Rod Brind'Amour: Coaching career

 On June 7, 2011, Brind'Amour was introduced by the Carolina Hurricanes as their assistant coach and development coach, retaining his role in developing the franchise's forwards while also spending time behind the bench in the NHL.

 Brind'Amour represented the Hurricanes in a ceremony before the Charlotte Checkers' first home game as Carolina's new American Hockey League (AHL) affiliate.

 On May 8, 2018, Brind'Amour was hired as the Hurricanes' head coach.
 In his first season as head coach, Brind'Amour guided the team to its first playoff berth in a decade, leading them to the Eastern Conference finals where they were swept by the Boston Bruins.

 On April 26, 2021, Brind'Amour became the first head coach in Hurricanes history to lead the team to the playoffs in three consecutive seasons.
 On June 17, Brind'Amour agreed to a three-year contract extension with the Hurricanes.
 That same day, Brind'Amour was awarded the Jack Adams Award, given annually to the NHL's coach of the year.

 On December 28, 2024, Brind'Amour became the fastest coach to 300 wins in NHL history, achieving the mark in 488 games, eight games faster than Bruce Boudreau.
 Brind'Amour and Boudreau are the only NHL coaches to achieve 300 wins in less than 500 games.

+In 2025–26, Brind'Amour and the Hurricanes won the Metropolitan Division for the first time in three years.
+Carolina defeated the Ottawa Senators, Philadelphia Flyers, and Montreal Canadiens to win the Prince of Wales Trophy for the first time since 2006, when Brind'Amour was captain.
+In the 2026 Stanley Cup Final, the Hurricanes defeated the Western Conference champion Vegas Golden Knights four games to two, winning the Stanley Cup for the second time in franchise history.
+With the championship, Brind'Amour became the fourth person in NHL history to win the Stanley Cup with the same team as both captain and head coach, the first in the expansion era, and the 14th individual to win as a coach and player for any team.